 While Sophie was at UEL she completed an MSc in Strength and Conditioning while also winning Gold at the 2012 BUCS Judo Championships as part of her preparation for London 2012.

 Vanessa Wallace - Athletics

 Vanessa is another success of our UEL athletics programme.
 She represented GB at the Rio 2016 Paralympic games.
 She was able to reach the games following a dramatic rise in the F34 shot put competition across an 18 month period where she went from novice to Paralympic competitor.
 She is a UK record holder in the F34 shot put and discus and has represented the country at numerous European and World Championships.

 Vanessa currently studies a BSc in Sports and Exercise Science and at her first attempt won a double gold in the 2017 BUCS championships in both the F34 Shot put and discus.

 The world championships define the best in the world in any given sport.
-UEL has many past a present students who have been able to compete and this level of competition across a wide variety of sports.
+UEL has many past and present students who have been able to compete at this level of competition across a wide variety of sports.

 Alan Sinclair - Rowing